 Can Dental Implants Replace Front Teeth?

 Absolutely!
 Dental implants can replace lost teeth no matter where in your mouth they were located.
-Once you’ve healed from the implant placement surgery, our dentists will capture impressions of your mouth, which are then sent to a dental lab.
+Once you’ve healed from the implant placement surgery, our dentist will capture impressions of your mouth, which are then sent to a dental lab.
 Professional ceramists will get to work crafting your personalized crown, bridge, or denture to mimic the appearance of your original teeth.
 After they arrive at our office and we place them onto your implants, no one else should even be able to tell they’re not your natural teeth!

 Does Dental Insurance Cover the Cost of Implants?

 Typically, dental insurance pays for the lease expensive treatment option.
 Unfortunately, dental implants are not the cheapest form of tooth replacement.
 The good news is that more and more insurance carriers are beginning to recognize the many benefits that dental implants offer.
 As such, they may cover a portion of the cost.
 Even if they don’t cover the implants themselves, they’ll often mitigate the cost of preliminary work like bone grafting.

 Our dental office works with a variety of dental insurance providers.
 We’ll gladly file your paperwork for you to determine how much coverage you’re entitled to.